darrenaddy/1/content/Machine/StairBoss_Pro/index.md

 draft: false
 ---

-### Description
+###### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+TThe Triad Stair Boss is the next generation of high-speed, automatic stair stringer routers.
+It is nearly three times more efficient than the original SSR, making you three times more productive.
+It is also **far** more versatile!
+Open stringers, skirt board cuts, and end cuts (or scribing - your choice).

+The Stair Boss is the product of a collaborative effort between Triad Machines and the world leader in CNC servo technology, Fanuc America.
+Through working together, the RTS (Rapid Transfer System) was created.
+In the RTS, the stair stringer pair moves horizontally and is constantly moving.
+With this system, there is no need to unclamp, reposition, and reclamp the stringer.
+Using the Stair Boss, it all happens in one fluid and precise motion.

+A user-friendly touch screen is incorporated for easy value input for the stringers to be cut with precision.
+The screen display shows a picture of the step before it's cut.
+The stringers are laid on the conveyor, which is at an angle, utilizing gravity to help keep them entirely flush through the cutting process.

+{{< youtube "9Biv7AcRT8E" >}}

-### Specifications*
+###### Specifications*

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs
+- Electrical Standard: 240 Vac, 3 PH, 40 AMPs

-- Air Requirements: 100 PSI, 2 CFM
+- Air Requirements: 100 PSI

-- Size: 36' L x 15'10" W
+- Size:

 - Weight: 2700 lbs.

 - `Specifications subject to change without notice.`

-### Capabilities
+###### Capabilities

-- Cut up to four separate 2" x 10" or 2" x 12" stringers at one time.

-- Accommodates stringer angles from 25 degrees to 45 degrees.
+- Up to 3" thick to 19" wide cutting area

+- Cuts dimensional lumber, LVL, or any other special engineered material

-{{< youtube id="XXXXXXXXX" autoplay="true" color="white" yt_start="2" >}}
+{{< youtube id="H0aIo__1NzM" autoplay="true" color="white" yt_start="2" >}}

-### Options

-- Under-Carriage Waste Conveyor (transports the waste from cuts from under the machine for more convenient clean-up.)

-### Have a Question?
+###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
 Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.